 1) Section 5.5.2(g): Minimum Recreation Area and Recreation Space - Multifamily Dwelling Units: The minimum active recreation area for this property is 698 sq. ft.
-The applicant has requested a modification to regulations for this requirement and proposes 790 sq. ft. of passive recreation space.
+The applicant has requested a waiver for this requirement.

 Staff Comment: The applicant has stated that the proposed modification request is to provide passive recreation space and that nearby recreation space at Hargraves Community Center, Sykes Street Playground, Henry Baldwin Park, and Northside Elementary School will meet the active recreation requirements for the development.